Leadership Agility: Consistency & Agility Are NOT Enemies

 - Seek different views.

-- Uncover status quo assumptions with excellent questions.
+- Uncover risky status quo assumptions with excellent questions.

 - Replace the statement “the process is” with the intelligent question “how does the process apply here and how should we change it?”

 Leadership agility creates consistency of success.
-Never confuse it with constancy and uniformity.
+Never confuse it with uniformity and the status quo.

 From my professional experience to your success,